Master Research Unit Agrofood Systems for the MSc Environment and Natural Resources

 - Regional development projects, development and completion of value chains

-- International and national nature parks - together with the population, bringing regional nature and cultural values to life
+- International and national nature parks - together with the population, bringing nature and cultural values to life

 - Mountain regions and (mountain) agriculture